 Ignition-resistant means the material resists catching fire from embers and radiant heat, but it can eventually burn or melt under sustained direct flame.
 Premium PVC composite decking with a Class A flame spread rating falls into this category.
 It won't ignite from a stray ember the way wood would, but put a sustained flame on it and it will melt and eventually burn.

 Fire-retardant treated means a combustible material (usually wood) has been chemically treated to slow the spread of flame.
-The wood can still burn — the treatment just buys time.
+The wood can still burn.
+The treatment just buys time.
 And the treatment degrades over years of weather exposure, which means the fire resistance diminishes over time in an outdoor application like a deck.

 How every deck material performs in fire

-Here’s a straightforward comparison of common deck materials rated by fire performance.
-This isn’t marketing — it’s based on material properties, ASTM E84 flame spread testing standards, and what we’ve seen specified on projects in WUI (Wildland-Urban Interface) zones across BC and the western US.
+Here's a straightforward comparison of common deck materials rated by fire performance.
+This isn't marketing.
+It's based on material properties, ASTM E84 flame spread testing standards, and what we've seen specified on projects in WUI (Wildland-Urban Interface) zones across BC and the western US.

-| Material | Combustible? | Flame Spread Class | Ember Risk | WUI Compliant? |
+| Material | Combustible? | Flame Spread Class | Ember risk | WUI compliant? |

 |---|---|---|---|---|

-| Aluminum | No | N/A — non-combustible | None — won’t ignite | Yes — automatically |
+| Aluminum | No | N/A (non-combustible) | None | Yes, automatically |

-| Tempered glass | No | N/A — non-combustible | None — won’t ignite | Yes — automatically |
+| Tempered glass | No | N/A (non-combustible) | None | Yes, automatically |

-| Steel | No | N/A — non-combustible | None — won’t ignite | Yes — automatically |
+| Steel | No | N/A (non-combustible) | None | Yes, automatically |

-| PVC composite (premium) | Yes — melts | Class A (best for combustibles) | Low — resists ember ignition | Some brands — check rating |
+| PVC composite (premium) | Yes (melts) | Class A | Low | Some brands (check rating) |

-| Capped composite | Yes — melts and burns | Class B or C | Moderate | Rarely |
+| Capped composite | Yes (melts and burns) | Class B or C | Moderate | Rarely |

-| Vinyl railing | Yes — melts quickly | Varies | High — melts and deforms | No |
+| Vinyl railing | Yes (melts quickly) | Varies | High | No |

-| Pressure-treated wood | Yes — burns | Class C (typical) | High — readily ignites | No (unless FRT treated) |
+| Pressure-treated wood | Yes (burns) | Class C | High | No (unless FRT treated) |

-| Cedar / untreated wood | Yes — burns readily | Class C | Very high — direct fuel | No |
+| Cedar / untreated wood | Yes (burns readily) | Class C | Very high | No |

-The pattern is clear: metals and glass don’t participate in fire at all.
-Premium composites resist ignition but aren’t immune.
+The pattern is clear: metals and glass don't participate in fire at all.
+Premium composites resist ignition but aren't immune.
 Wood is fuel.
-When you’re designing a deck with fire in mind, every component matters — and the railing is one of the most exposed parts of the structure because it sits at the perimeter, fully exposed to wind-driven embers.
+When you're designing a deck with fire in mind, every component matters, and the railing is one of the most exposed parts of the structure because it sits at the perimeter, fully exposed to wind-driven embers.

 Does aluminum burn?